 The next large fundraiser was at the Taste of Edmonton.
 Held at Churchill Square in July of 2017, with the kind sponsorship of Foothills Creamery and Events Edmonton, the society set up an Ice cream booth over the 10 day event.
 The moneys raised, help pay for Bagpipe and Drum lessons, uniform items and instrument maintenance.

 The rest of the funds were put away for future travel costs.

-In the summer of 2017 the Edmonton Firefighters Tartan was designed and the weaving process was started.
+In the summer of 2017, led by Adam Lindsay, 3 different tartan designs were established.
+Members were then able to choose the final design, and the Edmonton Firefighters Tartan was established and the weaving process started.
 Oct 2017, saw the Edmonton Firefighter Pipes and Drums Tartan registered with the Scottish Tartan Authority, shortly after our kilts, with the Edmonton Firefighters Tartan had arrived for the first 10 pipers and 9 drummers who were well on their way to playing some tunes.

 Late November of 2017 another recruitment went out to all Fire Rescue members.
 After the information session we added another 12 members wanting to learn to play the bagpipes and 6 on the drums.
 These members started to practice in January of 2018.
 Those numbers put the membership at 45 with 2 fire prevention officers and the rest being firefighters and officers of fire suppression.
 The numbers continually change as members resign and new members join up throughout the year.

 As new Pipers and Drummers our tune library continues to grow.
 We are a community band with varying skill levels in our Pipe and Drum corp.